A dome cover is used when heating a relatively wide area or heating a plate-like material uniformly.

 If the dome cover needs to be durable, our condense mirrors can also be used as a dome cover.

-The light energy emitted from the irradiation hole is irradiated to the object to be heated and a part is absorbed.
+The light energy irradiated from the irradiation hole is irradiated onto the heated object and a portion is absorbed.

-Generally, highly reflective materials reflect light energy and do not get hot.
+In general, highly reflective materials reflect light energy and do not generate high temperatures.

-This heating method is particularly effective for transfer equipment that operates intermittently, such as index rotary tables.
+This heating method is particularly effective for conveying equipment that operates intermittently, such as index tables.

 Preventing adverse effects of updraft